CHARLES DICKENS (February 7, 1812 – June 9, 1870)

 At 22, Dickens became a journalist, traveling throughout Britain to report on political campaigns for the Morning Chronicle newspaper.
 A collection of his short articles was published a couple of years later, and was popular enough for him to serialize his first novel, The Pickwick Papers.
 Starting in March 1836, the newspapers would be responsible for much of his success, as a good part of his work was serialized there before later being collected in book form.
 Many modern readers note the episodic nature of his novels, designed to keep the audience riveted, waiting to see what will happen next.

-A couple of weeks after The Pickwick Papers’ serialization began, Dickens married his editor’s daughter, Catherine Thompson Hogarth, with whom he had 10 children.
+A couple of weeks after The Pickwick Papers’ serialization began, Dickens married his editor’s daughter, Catherine Thomson Hogarth, with whom he had 10 children.
 More novels soon followed: Oliver Twist, Nicholas Nickleby, The Old Curiosity Shop, Barnaby Rudge, all serialized before he turned 30.
-He lectured, traveled, wrote travelogues, and saw his popularity take another rise with the publication of A Christmas Carol, in 1843.
+He lectured, traveled, wrote travelogues, and saw his popularity take another rise with the publication of A Christmas Carol in 1843.
 By 1856, he was successful enough to buy Gad’s Hill Place, the large manor in Kent, which he had walked past many times as a child (before the bad years in London) and had dreamed of living in.

 WORKS AND STYLE